 Actually, I kind of did this thing too—moving abroad for an internship and never coming back.
 When I was in Nigeria, I fell in love with my now-husband after about a month.
 I felt a strong urge to stay and looked around for opportunities, for example negotiating with the Finnish embassy to work in their visa section.
 The job fell through, but it convinced me I could stay in Nigeria and find something to do.
 I ended up taking a paid internship with the Dutch embassy and stayed in Nigeria for another year.

 What kind of jobs are there?

 During the time I lived in Nigeria, I met a surprising amount of Dutch people who had settled there permanently.
 I say surprising because there isn’t a big connection between the Netherlands and Nigeria—no colonial ties, anyway—and it’s not exactly famous for being a great place to live.
 Most worked as consultants, for example for KPMG, the oil industry and HIV/AIDS projects, while others were entrepreneurs setting up publishing houses, construction companies, and their own consultancy companies.

 Living by your own rules

 I guess the difference between working abroad because your organization sent you there and moving there yourself is that you can live your life on your own terms.
-As a diplomat or expat, you’re completely dependent on where the government or your company wants you to live, what to do, and for how long.
-But if you move abroad yourself, not under the wings of some organization, you have much more freedom to pursue interesting opportunities and to go back home—or move on to the next country—when you’re ready.
+As a diplomat or expat, you’re dependent on where the government or your company wants you to live, what to do, and for how long.
+But if you move abroad yourself, instead of under the wings of some organization, you have much more freedom to pursue interesting opportunities and to go back home—or move on to the next country—when you’re ready.